Find Nursing Schools

 Private not-for-profit Public vs. Private

-64% of St. Mary’s College students take out loans to afford college costs.
-The average amount of student loans is $8,549 a year.
-St. Mary’s College has a 1.1% student default rate.
+Roughly 63% of students at St. Mary’s College take out loans to pay for college.
+The typical student loan amount is $8,226 a year.
+St. Mary’s College has a 1.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #23